-This article provides real bona-fide information that 1.74m* professionals in the UK have successfully done to triple or even quadruple their salaries, and at the same time given themselves more income security, less red tape and greater job satisfaction.
+This article provides real bone-fide information that 1.74m* professionals in the UK have successfully done to triple or even quadruple their salaries, and at the same time give themselves more income security, less red tape and greater job satisfaction.

 I am of course talking about “going contracting”.